corda/corda/docs/source/node-structure.rst

     ├── corda-webserver.jar     // The built-in node webserver
     ├── corda.jar               // The core Corda libraries
-    ├── cordapps                // The CorDapp JARs installed on the node ├── drivers                 // Contains a Jolokia driving used to export JMX metrics ├── logs                    // The node logs
+    ├── cordapps                // The CorDapp JARs installed on the node ├── drivers                 // Contains a Jolokia driver used to export JMX metrics ├── logs                    // The node logs
     ├── network-parameters      // The network parameters automatically downloaded from the network map server ├── node.conf               // The node's configuration files